ChristopherLohse/SocialNetworkAnalysis/README.md

 ### View the notebook as HTML

-Just open the twitterSNA.html file in the HTML folder in your browser or go to http://dev.christopherlohse.de/SocialNetworkAnalysis/ as described above.
+Just open the index.html file included in the repository in your browser or go to http://dev.christopherlohse.de/SocialNetworkAnalysis/ as described above.

 ### What if the visualisation doesn't show correctly